BlankSpruce/gersemi/README.md

                [--extensions extension-name-or-path [extension-name-or-path ...]] [-q]
                [--color] [-w (INTEGER | max)] [--cache] [--cache-dir CACHE_DIR] [--config CONFIGURATION_FILE] [--warnings-as-errors]
-               [--line-ranges LINE_RANGES]
+               [--line-ranges LINE_RANGES] [--respect-ignore-files]
                [src ...]

 A formatter to make your CMake code the real treasure.

 positional arguments:
   src                   File or directory to format.
 When directory is provided then
-                        CMakeLists.txt and files with .cmake extension are automatically discovered.
+                        CMakeLists.txt, CMakeLists.txt.in and files with
+                        .cmake/.cmake.in extension are automatically discovered.
 If only `-` is provided, input is taken from stdin instead.

 modes:
   -c, --check           Check if files require reformatting.
 Return 0 when there's